 Editorial Policy

-The Southwest Shadow is an accessible public forum which provides information and entertainment in addition to various viewpoints on debatable issues in the form of editorials and columns.
+The Southwest Shadow is an accessible public open forum which provides information and entertainment in addition to various viewpoints on debatable issues in the form of editorials and columns.
 Letters to the editor, guest columns and all material submitted for publication must include the writer’s name, signature and class or position.

 Additionally, the Southwest Shadow refuses to print criticism which is not constructive and not supported by facts.
 Letters should be addressed to the editor, submitted electronically or given to a member of the staff or to the Adviser.
 The Southwest Shadow sells advertisements for publicity and to pay for technology costs.
 We will refuse any advertisement which makes reference to illegal or controlled products, services, substance or paraphernalia.
 We reserve the right to refuse any other advertisement deemed inappropriate to the Las Vegas community.